Moondance 2025 Schedule

 SATURDAY

-energies.
-Bring a blanket, chair or yoga mat so you can sit.
+Bring a sturdy chair, yoga mat or blanket and water.
 30 minutes, location TBD.

 (Sat, 9:30 am) - Wildflower and Native Plant Walk - by Jan Newton